-Although Ilise’s program is a top seller for AWAI at a price of $179, I’m going to send it to you FREE when you click the button below.
+Although Ilise’s program regularly sells for $179, I’m going to send it to you FREE when you click the button below.

 Get Serious about Your Business

-When it comes to Secret #2 — getting serious about your business — AWAI’s ESSENTIAL TEMPLATES is worth its weight in gold.
+When it comes to Secret #2 — getting serious about your business — AWAI’s FREELANCE WRITING BUSINESS SUCCESS: The Essential Guide to Starting Your Own Business is worth its weight in gold.

-ESSENTIAL TEMPLATES is like owning a “Copywriting Business in a Box.”
-And it’s a bargain at the regular list price of $197.
+And it’s a bargain at the regular list price of $297.